GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 Each specialization must implement all three (`toMemory/fromMemory/getDynamicSize`) methods.
 It must also provide a flag `hasDynamicSize` which determines whether or not it has dynamic size.
 Any structure whose size varies with each instance must set this flag to true.
 You must also set it to true if the size is static but larger than 255 bytes.

 After you implement this class you will be able to use the type in getters/setters for plain fields as you would `int` or `float`.
 You can also use the @ref BS_ALLOW_MEMCPY_SERIALIZATION macro for simple structures.
-It will create a basic @ref BansheeEngine::RTTIPlainType<T> "RTTIPlainType" specialization which uses `memcpy()`/`sizeof()` to implement the necessary methods.
+It will create a basic @ref bs::RTTIPlainType<T> "RTTIPlainType" specialization which uses `memcpy()`/`sizeof()` to implement the necessary methods.

-If possible you should prefer implementing an @ref BansheeEngine::IReflectable "IReflectable" for complex objects instead of this approach.
+If possible you should prefer implementing an @ref bs::IReflectable "IReflectable" for complex objects instead of this approach.
 But it can be useful for types where no other option is available (like third party or standard library types) or types you are sure won't change or require other advanced functionality.

-@ref BansheeEngine::RTTIPlainType<T> "RTTIPlainType" specializations can also be used as a more traditional form of serialization in case you find the RTTI system an overkill.
+@ref bs::RTTIPlainType<T> "RTTIPlainType" specializations can also be used as a more traditional form of serialization in case you find the RTTI system an overkill.
 For example if you needed to transfer data over a network.
 The system provides helper methods that allow you to easily work with plain types in such a case:
- - @ref BansheeEngine::rttiReadElem "rttiReadElem" - Deserializes an object from the provided buffer and returns offset into the buffer after the read data
+ - @ref bs::rttiReadElem "rttiReadElem" - Deserializes an object from the provided buffer and returns offset into the buffer after the read data
- - @ref BansheeEngine::rttiWriteElem "rttiWriteElem" - Serializes an object into the provided buffer and returns offset into the buffer after the written data
+ - @ref bs::rttiWriteElem "rttiWriteElem" - Serializes an object into the provided buffer and returns offset into the buffer after the written data
- - @ref BansheeEngine::rttiGetElemSize "rttiGetElemSize" - Returns a size an object
+ - @ref bs::rttiGetElemSize "rttiGetElemSize" - Returns a size an object

 ## RTTI field macros  {#rtti_b_f}
 In order to make definitions for fields in an RTTI type simpler, Banshee provides a set of macros you can use.
 These macros will automatically create getter/setter methods, and register the field.
 The macros are: